Senior UI / UX Designer

 Alerts, result movement, and patient lists transform outcome tracking from passive reporting into a follow-up workflow.

-The strongest result was a calmer working surface for clinicians: less visual noise, clearer priorities, and a product language that could support serious healthcare work with more confidence.
+The strongest result was a more focused working surface for clinicians: less visual noise, visible priorities, and a product language that could support serious healthcare work with fewer second-guesses.

-Strong healthcare UX reduces hesitation at the exact moment people need clarity.
+Strong healthcare UX reduces hesitation at the exact moment people need orientation.